 The Merger Agreement contemplates that, at the Closing, New PlayStudios, the Sponsor and certain of PlayStudios' stockholders and certain of their respective affiliates will enter into an Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement"), pursuant to which New PlayStudios will agree to register for resale, pursuant to Rule 415 under the Securities Act, certain shares of New PlayStudios Common Stock and other equity securities of New PlayStudios that are held by the parties thereto from time to time.
 Additionally, the Bylaws of New PlayStudios (the "Bylaws") contain certain restrictions on transfer with respect to the shares of New PlayStudios Common Stock received as Merger Consideration immediately following Closing (the "PlayStudios Lockup Securities").
-Such restrictions begin at Closing and end at the date that is 12 months after the Closing, except that on the date that is 180 days after the Closing, an amount of PlayStudios Lockup Securities equal to the lesser of (A) 5% of the PlayStudios Lockup Securities held by each holder of PlayStudios Lockup Securities and (B) 50,000 PlayStudios Lockup Securities held by each holder of PlayStudios Lockup Securities is not be subject to the transfer restrictions.
+Such restrictions begin at Closing and end at the date that is 12 months after the Closing, except that on the date that is 180 days after the Closing, an amount of PlayStudios Lockup Securities equal to the lesser of (A) 5% of the PlayStudios Lockup Securities held by each holder of PlayStudios Lockup Securities and (B) 50,000 PlayStudios Lockup Securities held by each holder of PlayStudios Lockup Securities, will no longer be subject to the transfer restrictions.

 The Subscription Agreements, the Sponsor Support Agreement and the Company Support Agreements have been included to provide investors with information regarding its terms.
 They are not intended to provide any other factual information about Acies or its affiliates.
-The representations, warranties, covenants and agreements contained in the Subscription Agreements, the Sponsor Support Agreement, the Company Support Agreements and the other documents related thereto were made only for purposes and as of the specific dates set forth therein, were solely for the benefit of the parties to the Subscription Agreements, the Sponsor Support Agreement and the Company Support Agreements, may be subject to limitations agreed upon by the contracting parties, including being qualified by confidential disclosures made for the purposes of allocating contractual risk between the parties to the Subscription Agreements, the Sponsor Support Agreements instead of establishing these matters as facts, and may be subject to standards of materiality applicable to the company Support Agreements and should not rely on the representations, warranties, covenants and agreements, covenants and agreements, the Sponsor Support Agreements or any description Agreements, the Sponsor Support Agreements and the Company Support Agreements in the subscription Agreements, the Sponsor Support Agreements and the company Support Agreements and may be subject to standards of materiality applicable to the contracting parties that differ from those applicable to investors.
-Investors are not third-party beneficiaries under the Subscription Agreements, the Company Support Agreements and should not rely on the representations, warranties, covenants and agreements or any description Agreements, the Sponsor Support Agreements may change after the date of the Subscription Agreements, the Sponsor Support Agreements, and should not rely on the representations, the Sponsor Support Agreements, information concerning the subject matter of representations and warranties
+The representations, warranties, covenants and agreements contained in the Subscription Agreements, the Sponsor Support Agreement, the Company Support Agreements and the other documents related thereto were made only for purposes and as of the specific dates set forth therein, were solely for the benefit of the parties to the Subscription Agreements, the Sponsor Support Agreement and the Company Support Agreements, may be subject to limitations agreed upon by the contracting parties, including being qualified by confidential disclosures made for the purposes of allocating contractual risk between the parties to the Subscription Agreements, the Sponsor Support Agreements instead of establishing these matters as facts, and may be subject to standards of materiality applicable to the company Support Agreements and should not rely on the representations, warranties, covenants and agreements, covenants and agreements, increased of establishing these or any description Agreements, the Sponsor Support Agreement or company Support Agreements instead of establishing these matters as facts, and may be subject to standards of materiality applicable to the company Support Agreements and should not rely on the representations, warranties, covenants and agreements or any description Agreements, the Sponsor Support Agreement or condition of the parties thereto or any of their respective subsidiaries or affiliates.
+Moreover, information concerning the subject matter of representations and warranties may change after the date of the Subscription Agreements, as applicable, which subsequent information may or may not be fully reflected in Acies' public disclosures.